kurtosis-tech/kardinal-playground/README.md

     ```
     Run this one last time to update the port forwarding.

-1. 🔎 Final Kiali check:
+1. 🔎 Final graph check
-    - Return to the Kiali dashboard one last time
+    - Return to the dashboard one last time
     - Observe that the environment has been cleaned up and returned to its original state, with only the "prod" namespace visible
-    - If you can't access Kiali, refer to the production environment screenshot in the "Screenshots" section to see what the final state should resemble

 This guide showcases the power of Kardinal by demonstrating the seamless creation and deletion of a dev environment alongside your production setup.
 You'll experience firsthand how Kardinal enables isolated development without risking production data or disrupting the live environment in the "prod" namespace. 🚀